jaguuuar/battleship-in-the-oo-way/specifications/ship.md

 - data: list
 - description: list contains *Square* objects that make a *Ship* object

+* `is_sunk`
+- data: bool
+- description: Contains True if every *Square* object that makes a *ship* has an attribute *is_hit* set to True, otherwise contains False, default value is False

 __Instance methods__

 * ##### ` __init__(self, size, is_vertical, start_row, start_column) `